Mystic Marriage of St. Catherine (Memling)

 The Mystic Marriage of St. Catherine (or Virgin and Child with Saints Catherine of Alexandria and Barbara) is a c.
 1480 oil-on-oak painting by the Early Netherlandish painter Hans Memling, now in the Metropolitan Museum of Art, New York.
-The panel shows an enthroned Virgin holding the Child.
-St Catherine of Alexandria and St Barbara are seated alongside.
-Angels playing instruments flank the throne, while the male figure to left is presumably the person who commissioned it as a devotional donor portrait.
+The Virgin Mary sits on a throne in a garden holding the Child Jesus in her lap.
+Mother and child are flanked by angels playing musical instruments, with St Catherine of Alexandria to the left opposite St Barbara on the right.
+The male figure standing slightly behind the celestial group presumably commissioned the painting as a devotional donor portrait.

-The scene is set before a landscape and combines elements of a hortus conclusus, sacra conversazione and Virgo inter Virgines – the latter of which always presents Mary with Saints Catherine and Barbara.
-The work is characteristic of Memling's serene style, exhibiting visual harmony in its structure and color.
-The painting reflects techniques and synthesizes elements seen in Jan van Eyck and Rogier van der Weyden's works – the latter to whom Memling apprenticed.
+The exterior landscape setting combines elements of a hortus conclusus (enclosed garden), sacred conversation (sacred conversation) and Virgo inter Virgines; the latter always presents Mary with female saints.
+Its visual harmony, structure, and color reflect Memling's characteristically serene style, synthesizing techniques and elements of Jan van Eyck's and Rogier van der Weyden's works.

-The composition is almost an exact copy of the central panel in Memling's St John Altarpiece.
+The composition is almost an exact replica of the central panel in Memling's St John Altarpiece.
 It is unknown when he painted the Mystic Marriage; 1480 seems a probable date according to tree ring analysis.
 The arbor arching over the Virgin's throne was added at a later date, possibly in the 16th century.